-All records of pupils receiving Learning Support are kept in the SENCO's office.
-Copies of IEPs are distributed to all relevant members of staff as described in the 'Provision' section above and can be found on Teacher Share in the Learning Support folder.
+All records of pupils receiving Learning Support are kept in the SENCO's office or on Teacher Share.
+Copies of IEPs are distributed to all relevant members of staff as described in the 'Provision' section above and can be found on Teacher Share in the Learning Support folder and CPOMS.